Proposed UCC Amendments for Cryptocurrencies, NFTs, Linked Electronic Payment Rights, and Other Digital Assets

 Controllable Electronic Records, Qualifying Purchaser, Rights Tethered to a CER

-This CLE course will examine recently proposed amendments to the Uniform Commercial Code (UCC) regarding virtual currencies, non-fungible tokens, and other digital assets.
+This CLE course will examine the 2022 amendments to the Uniform Commercial Code (UCC) regarding virtual currencies, non-fungible tokens, and other digital assets.
 The panel will discuss the concept of "controllable electronic records" (CERs), how they are transferred, the related secured transaction rules, and revising loan documentation and UCC financing statements to address CERs.

 - Background on ALI/ULC project: the need for clarity regarding secured lending and transfer of digital assets